-Rodrigo Dominguez-Villegas is an independent consultant for the Migration Policy Institute’s Regional Migration Study Group.
+Rodrigo Dominguez-Villegas is an independent consultant for the Migration Policy Institute.
 His research areas include international migration in North and Central America, return migration, and Mexico’s migration policy.

-He is a quantitative methods consultant at the Institute for Social Science Research at the University of Massachusetts-Amherst, where he provides consultations on spatial statistics, multiple regression methods, and on the STATA, ArcGIS, and GeoDa software programs.
+He is a quantitative methods consultant at the Institute for Social Science Research (ISSR) at the University of Massachusetts-Amherst, where he provides consultations on research design, spatial statistics, multiple regression methods, and on the STATA, ArcGIS, and GeoDa software programs.
+He is also a research assistant for grant development at ISSR and supports social scientists in finding and securing funding for research across the social sciences.

-Mr. Dominguez-Villegas is a doctoral student of sociology at the University of Massachusetts-Amherst.
+Mr. Dominguez-Villegas is a doctoral candidate in sociology at the University of Massachusetts-Amherst.
 His dissertation work focuses on the effects of stigma on socioeconomic outcomes of return migrants in Mexico.
-He holds a B.A. in economics and geography from Middlebury College.
+He holds a B.A. in economics and geography from Middlebury College and an M.A. in sociology from the University of Massachusetts-Amherst.

 Bio Page Tabs